 Natural Baits for Catfish

 When targeting catfish, natural baits like nightcrawlers often yield the best results.
-You’ll find that a nightcrawler is a top choice, particularly effective for channel catfish.
+A nightcrawler is a top choice, particularly effective for channel catfish.
 This natural bait attracts catfish species, including bullheads and white catfish, making it a versatile option in your angling arsenal.

 Don’t overlook gizzard shad either; it’s a favorite among catfish anglers.
 This bait is particularly effective for blue catfish and giant flatheads, offering you a chance at those bigger, more elusive catches.
 Whether you use it as a cut or live bait, gizzard shad is a must-have for serious catfish hunters.